 Conquering Your Physical Environment

-Here's a practical way to tackle it:
+Here’s a practical plan:

 Taming Your Digital Chaos

-Digital clutter is far more insidious.
-It’s invisible, so it’s easy to ignore, but its impact on your focus is just as real.
-An overflowing inbox, a chaotic desktop, and an army of browser tabs are the digital equivalent of a messy room.
+Digital clutter is more insidious.
+An overflowing inbox, a chaotic desktop, and a sea of browser tabs are the digital equivalent of a messy room.
+My digital decluttering process centers on three areas:

 Making It Stick with a Weekly Review